brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ![Snapshot](images/snapshot.png)

 4. You should now see a snapshot of your state file.
 We could then promote this later if we needed to restore the state.
-That's it!
+The backup is complete.

 ### Upgrade Provider